COMPUTER SYSTEMS AND ASSEMBLY LANGUAGE

 Create 1 - 3 slides on that artifact and present it to the class.

-Learn a new skill, or progress in a skill you already have.
+Learn a new skill, or progress in a skill you have already worked on.
 Show documentation of your skill progression and journal about it four times throughout the quarter.
-Examples: juggling, drawing, singing, dancing, playing a musical instrument, movement progression (hand balancing, acrobatics).
+Examples: juggling, drawing, singing, dancing, playing a musical instrument, movement.

 Read the chapter “Intelligence as a Malleable Construct” from the Handbook of Intelligence and write a 500+ word essay.
 This assignment will have 3 parts: summary, reflection, and recommendations.